lanl/scico/docs/source/install.rst

 Additional Dependencies
 -----------------------

-We use the `ASTRA Toolbox <https://www.astra-toolbox.com/>`_ for tomographic projectors.
-We currently require the development version of ASTRA, as suggested by the package maintainers.

-The development version of ASTRA can be installed using conda:
+We use the `ASTRA Toolbox <https://www.astra-toolbox.com/>`_ for tomographic projectors. `ASTRA Toolbox` can be installed using conda by running:

 ::

-   conda install -c astra-toolbox/label/dev astra-toolbox
+   conda install -c astra-toolbox astra-toolbox

 Alternatively, it can be `built from source <https://www.astra-toolbox.com/docs/install.html#for-python>`_.